thebiggive/matchbot/Readme.md

 The API contracts which the app fulfils are currently kept on SwaggerHub and split across two manually-maintained docs:

-* payment status update hook: [DonationWebhookSwagger2](https://app.swaggerhub.com/apis/Noel/DonationWebhookSwagger2) – using Swagger 2 for historical reasons
+* payment status update hook: [DonationWebhookSwagger2](https://app.swaggerhub.com/apis/Noel/DonationWebhookSwagger2) – using Swagger 2 for historical reasons; this is now used only with MatchBot as a client to send data to Salesforce.
+Stripe's incoming webhooks to MatchBot follow the schemas defined in Stripe's documentation.
 * everything else: [TBG-Donations](https://app.swaggerhub.com/apis/Noel/TBG-Donations) – using OpenAPI 3

 The app also implements *clients* for some endpoints defined in these and some other API